Fired 'Today' Host Matt Lauer Responds, Promises 'Soul-Searching'

 "Lauer allegedly gave a female colleague a sex toy with an explicit note about how he wanted to use it on her.
 According to Variety, he exposed himself to another female employee and then 'reprimanded her for not engaging in a sexual act,' and he made lewd comments verbally or in text messages in front of other employees, including references to their performance in bed."

 Since Lauer was fired, NBC has received at least two more complaints about him, The New York Times reports.
-The newspaper says it spoke to a female former Today employee who said Lauer had sexually assaulted her in his locked office in 2001.
+The newspaper says it spoke to a former Today employee who said Lauer had sexually assaulted her in his locked office in 2001.

 In response to the growing accusations, Lauer said, "Some of what is being said about me is untrue or mischaracterized, but there is enough truth in these stories to make me feel embarrassed and ashamed.
 I regret that my shame is now shared by the people I cherish dearly."